No escaping European risks

 "If Europe does restructure, and it does have to get growth higher than the cost of debt, equity investors will be looking for opportunities even it were to take a long time."

-But for now Robertson said fear is a dominant sentiment in the markets, centred on whether euro zone bank restructuring and government spending reforms will take place.
+But for now Robertson said fear is a dominant sentiment in the markets, centered on whether euro zone bank restructuring and government spending reforms will take place.

 "Investors are far from convinced.
 Apart from the ECB, the rest of the policymakers are not acting tremendously dynamically."